-The treaty “prohibits a full range of nuclear-weapon-related activities, such as undertaking to develop, test, produce, manufacture, acquire, possess or stockpile nuclear weapons or other nuclear explosive devices, as well as the use or threat of use of these weapons”.
+The treaty “prohibits a full range of nuclear-weapons-related activities, such as undertaking to develop, test, produce, manufacture, acquire, possess or stockpile nuclear weapons or other nuclear explosive devices, as well as the use or threat of use of these weapons”.

 It will enter into force 90 days after 50 countries have ratified it.
 The Treaty was adopted with 122 votes in favor, one against (Netherlands) and one abstention (Singapore).

-69 nations did not participate in the negotiations and vote, among them all of the nuclear weapon states and all NATO members except Netherlands.
+69 nations did not participate in the negotiations and vote, among them all of the nuclear weapon states and all NATO members except the Netherlands.